External Online Facilitation Guide

 Please be mindful of the accessibility of your content.
 Some general suggestions include:

-- use a pale background and sans serif font
+- use a pale background and sans serif font, check out this resource for a full guide to dyslexia-friendly slide design

 3. Stakeholders and audiences